 Breathing is as crucial to your life as water is to your swimming.

-You draw a breath thousands of times per day, yet how often do you actual stop and examine your vital breathing pattern.
+You draw a breath thousands of times per day, yet how often do you actually stop and examine your vital breathing pattern?

 Similarly, when training, you more than likely tend to focus on endurance and muscular strength.
-If you are a bit more seasoned athlete, you also hopefully include technique training in a good portion of your workouts, and a bit of psychology coaching.
+If you are a bit more seasoned athlete, you also hopefully include technique training and perhaps some mindset coaching.

-If the end goal is to improve in whatever physical activity you are doing, then it would stand to argue the more efficiently you can breathe, the better you will perform.
+If the end goal is to improve performance, then it stands to reason: the more efficiently you can breathe, the better you will perform.

 This being a swimming advice blog, let's focus on breathing in terms of swim training.

-It is no secret that having your head below the surface of the water for most of the swim practice or a race could cause a huge oxygen efficiency issues.
+It is no secret that having your head below the surface of the water for most of a swim practice or race causes huge oxygen efficiency issues.
 This is drastically detrimental to your performance.

 Therefore, if you can be more efficient and effective with your breath, it will directly influence the way you swim and how you enjoy swimming in general.